peteroupc/peteroupc.github.io/randomfunc.md

     - was not already chosen (with the aid of a hash table, red&ndash;black tree, or similar structure),
     - was not chosen more often in a row than desired, or
     - is not included in a "blacklist" of numbers,
-- whether a random point is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure),
+- whether a point generated this way is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure),
-- whether a random point lies in a simple or complex shape,
+- whether a point generated this way lies in a simple or complex shape,
-- whether a random string matches a regular expression, or
+- whether a text string generated this way matches a regular expression, or
 - two or more of the foregoing criteria.

 (KD-trees, hash tables, red&ndash;black trees, prime-number testing algorithms, and regular expressions are outside the scope of this document.)